 A full scale collaboration is probably what you will be looking for when running a large campaign and targeting influencers on the macro and mega end of the scale.
 You may need to engage with an agent when dealing with larger influencers, and you’ll want to put together a detailed brief for your collab.
 Organising experiences and activities can be a great way to generate content when managing a collab with a large influencer.

-For Limerick 50 Days of Summer, Limerick City and County council’s biggest ever tourism marketing campaign, we engaged Louise Cooney to promote the giveaway and travel around Limerick to sample the prizes on offer.
-With her genuine connection to Limerick, Louise was hugely valuable to the campaign, and visiting each of the Limerick attractions generated fantastic content.
+For Limerick 50 Days of Summer, Limerick City and County council’s biggest ever tourism marketing campaign, we engaged 5 influencers for 5 individual collabs throughout the campaign.
+Louise Cooney, Sarah Hanrahan (@i_come_undone), Niamh Reid (@exploringireland), Kate Kelly, and Chloe Markham promoted the giveaway each week, and travelling around Limerick to sample the prizes on offer.
+Having a different influencer collab each week was hugely valuable to the campaign, and visiting each of the Limerick attractions generated fantastic content.

 Event campaigns are a great way to engage influencers, and live coverage at an event is the perfect collaboration opportunity.
 If your event is aimed at people in a particular location or with specific interests, micro and macro influencers are ideal for promoting your event to your target audience.
 Engage them early in the campaign to build up excitement, and on the day of the event, give them an ‘access all areas’ pass and let them cover all the activity live on their social channels.